dhutapratama/docs/queues.md

 <a name="retrying-failed-batch-jobs"></a>
 #### Retrying Failed Batch Jobs

-For convenience, Laravel provides a `queue:retry-batch` Artisan command that allows you to easily retry all of the failed jobs for a given batch.
+For convenience, Lets provides a `queue:retry-batch` Artisan command that allows you to easily retry all of the failed jobs for a given batch.
 The `queue:retry-batch` command accepts the UUID of the batch whose failed jobs should be retried:

 ```shell
 php artisan queue:retry-batch 32dbc76c-4f82-4749-b610-a639fe0099b5